 If a unit becomes aware of a potential candidate through other avenues, the Dean or Program Director should immediately notify the respective vice president.
 No candidate may be brought to campus for an interview without the Dean or program director having first received approval through the VP and from the Vice President for Mission and Ministry, who will secure permission from the President, and the respective Jesuit Provincial Superiors.

 The Vice President for Mission and Ministry must be included in the interviews of all prospective Jesuit candidates.
 The Vice President for Mission and Ministry will also inform the candidate of the possible Jesuit community living options, with the understanding that only the Provincial can mission him to the University and to a Jesuit community.
 This policy applies not only in cases of specific interest in a particular Jesuit, but also in "informal contacts" with a particular Jesuit, prior to any on-campus visits or interviews.
 The respective Provincial will first make the Jesuit available to a particular institution, and, if offered a position, will mission that Jesuit to a particular institution if the position is accepted.
 In all cases, the respective Provincial Superior must be notified prior to any contacts with specific Jesuits.
 That notification will be initiated by the Vice President for Mission and Ministry.

 The following financial arrangements apply to all campus visits and hires:

-- In the case of full-time appointments, and with the President's approval, the Marchetti Fund will provide support for a successful candidate's first-year salary and benefits.
+2. In the case of new, full-time appointments, and with the approval of the President, the Jesuit Affirmative Action/Marchetti Endowment Fund will support the first-year salary and benefits for a successful candidate.

-- When the Marchetti Fund is used to create a position, the individual's salary becomes part of the base departmental or program budget after the Jesuit's first year of full-time employment at the University.
+3. When the Marchetti Endowment Fund is used to create a position, the salary becomes part of the base departmental or program budget after the first year of full-time University employment of the specific Jesuit.
 These funds remain in the base only as long as the individual remains in the department as a Jesuit in good standing.